Terms and Conditions

 Introduction

-This document outlines the policy which applies to complaints by students concerning their treatment by FME Training or by a Tutor utilising the FME platform.
-These guidelines are designed to ensure complaints are investigated and resolved in a fair and timely manner, and that FME Training learns from such complaints and implements appropriate responses.
+This document outlines the policy which applies to complaints by students concerning their treatment by LOP or by a Tutor utilising the LOP platform.
+These guidelines are designed to ensure complaints are investigated and resolved in a fair and timely manner, and that LOP learns from such complaints and implements appropriate responses.

 Policy

 1. Complaints should, where reasonably possible, be raised informally with your tutor.
-This is particularly the case if your complaint concerns your experience of the service you have received from FME as operator of the FME Learn Online platform.
+This is particularly the case if your complaint concerns your experience of the service you have received from LOP as operator of https://study.fmelearonline.com.
 If discussion with your tutor is not possible, or you would rather not raise the matter with your tutor, then an informal complaint can be made direct to FME.

 2. Formal complaints should be made as soon as reasonably possible after the informal complaints procedures explained here are exhausted, and within 60 calendar days of the occurrence of the event which is the subject of the complaint.